benbenbang/autofill-vive-la-france/README.md

 This chrome extension fills out forms for your RDV automatically.

-You only need to put values to their place, then this extension fills out a value by the query
+You only need to put values to their place, and then this extension fills out a value by the query

 Usage